Llanelli Town Council

 Llanelli Town Council governs the area of Llanelli covered by five council wards which elect twenty-two Town Councillors.
-The five wards with the number of councillors in parenthesis are; Bigyn (6), Elli (2), Glanymor (5), Lliedi (5) and Tyisha (4).
+The five wards with the number of councillors in parentheses are; Bigyn (6), Elli (2), Glanymor (5), Lliedi (5) and Tyisha (4).

 The motto, seen in the coat of arms says "Cyfoeth Cymdeithas: Cymuned", which translates as "A society's wealth is its community".